RfidResearchGroup/proxmark3/doc/ndef_type4a.md

     Size            : 0F (15 bytes)             <- May need to be longer in more advanced setups.
     Comms           : Plain                     <- **Important the file MUST support plain communication mode** Permissions     : E000                      <- **Read Free** write change etc key 0)
-                                                    Note: To allow public update set Write to E as well.
+                                                    Note: To allow public update, set Write to E as well.
                                                           All keys should be set as per normal desfire rules.

 CC File (E103) example

     000F20003B00340406E10400FF00FF

-Usefull Items in the CC File
+Usefull items in the CC File

     000F20003B00340406 E104 00FF 00 FF
                          |    |      |